dwysocki/gracedb-server/doc/source/rest.rst

 ..
 NOTE::
     Before using the REST client, credentials for authentication must be available.
-    Run ligo-proxy-init or, if using a robot certificate, set the appropriate envronment variables (for more infomation, see :ref:`auth`).
+    Run ligo-proxy-init or, if using a robot certificate, set the appropriate environment variables (for more information, see :ref:`auth`).

 The REST client is typically used in the Python interpreter or in a script to accomplish a specific task, such as retrieving information about events matching